HunteRoi/ansible/README.md

 Testable with `ansible all -m [win_]ping`.

 ### Step 3
-To retrieve the uptime for all machines, you can do the following :
+To retrieve the uptime for all machines, one can do the following :
 - `ansible all -m ansible.builtin.command -a "uptime"` on Linux/UNIX machines
 - `ansible all -m ansible.windows.win_command -a "wmic path Win32_OperatingSystem get LastBootUpTime"` on Windows